samplchallenges/SAMPL-containers/tutorials/CondaEnvironmentInstructions.md

 In this document, we will show you two different ways to incorporate `miniconda` inside your container.
 The first section will inherit from a `miniconda` parent image, meaning `miniconda` is already installed in this image.
 As a result, we can use any `conda` commands without any additional steps.
 The second section will describe what to do when the `miniconda` parent image is incompatible with your programs/workflow.

+As a note, for SAMPL challenges you should always install your required python packages into the `base` environment.
+Please **DO NOT** create a separate virtual environment as this will cause command line parsing issues for our SMILES inputs

 ## Section 1: Creating a Conda Environment Inside a Container using a `miniconda` Parent Image
 ### Part 1: Create your conda environment
 > For this section, please ensure you have the Docker Desktop app and the Docker SDK installed.
 Please also ensure your Docker Desktop app is started up otherwise you will get a docker daemon error.